-Caltech recognizes the need to balance the desirability of volunteer service with the need to protect volunteer interests and the need to minimize risk to both the volunteer and the Institute.
-The following guidelines and procedures address the various issues that may arise as divisions or departments seek to engage and maintain volunteers.
+Caltech recognizes the need to balance the desirability of volunteer service with the need to protect the Volunteer's interests and the need to minimize risk to both the Volunteer and the Institute.
+The following guidelines and procedures address the various issues that may arise as Divisions or Departments seek to engage and maintain volunteers.
 Note: The responsibility for proper screening and engagement of volunteers rests with the Divisions or Departments.

 Unpaid Academic Appointments

 Individuals who have unpaid academic appointments to the Institute are not considered volunteers when acting in that capacity, They are permitted to volunteer if they are visiting from their home institutions and do not perform services to Caltech.

 Caltech volunteers are individuals who donate their services to Caltech, freely and without pressure or coercion, for civic, charitable or humanitarian purposes without the promise, expectation or receipt of compensation.
 A Volunteer can be paid only for reimbursement of reasonable expenses related to their volunteer activities.
 To qualify as a Volunteer, the individual must be willing to provide services according to these guidelines.